 They helped me apply for a Social Fund Funeral Payment from the government but this was only £1,900 so I have been left with very big debts that I’m now struggling to pay off.

 Joe was my cousin.
 I loved him for who he was – a big puppy who couldn’t stop jumping about.
 He wasted away quickly and died in the hospital.
 He had cancer.
 They didn’t ring me in time and I missed the moment of his passing.

 I had his housing association asking me to empty his flat, wanting money from his bank account – of which there was none.

 I’m a pensioner and didn’t have any savings to pay for his funeral.
 I didn’t know how I was going to pay for him.
 I thought about him lying there cold and me getting nowhere.
 I didn’t know what to do until I phoned Fiona at Down to Earth.

 I couldn’t afford the deposit for a funeral so Joe had to have a public health funeral organised by the hospital.
 When they told me the date of the funeral I cried in relief.
 It was nice.
 We were given a time and a place and there were plenty of people there.

-Our spokespeople created some top tips for giving good media interviews.
+Our amazing spokespeople created some top tips for giving good media interviews.